mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 refuelling to be conducted later.

 SPEED OF ADVANCE

 Depending on the advance posture of a ship, its progress can vary considerably.
 The Speed of Advance table gives an indication of how quickly the ship will move through star systems under each posture.
-The average monthly rate of advance assumes a jump- vessel, the Confederation’s fleet-mobility standard.
+The average monthly rate of advance assumes a jump-vessel, the Confederation’s fleet-mobility standard.

 Speed of Advance